polyaxon/polyaxon/docs/setup/cli.md

 $ polyaxon --help
 ```

-For more information please have a look [polyaxon cli section](/references/polyaxon-cli/).
+For more information please have a look [Polyaxon CLI section](/references/polyaxon-cli/).

 ## Login